intel-iot-devkit/shopper-mood-monitor-cpp/README.md

 The data can then optionally be sent to a MQTT machine to machine messaging server, as part of a retail data analytics system.

-The DNN models used are Intel® optimized models that are part of the OpenVINO™ toolkit.
+The DNN models used are Intel® optimized models that are part of the Intel® Distribution of OpenVINO™ toolkit.

 You can find them here: